Berufsverbot

-Berufsverbot is an order of "professional disqualification" under German law.
-Berufsverbot may be translated into English as "professional ban".
+A Berufsverbot ("professional ban") in Germany is a state‑imposed prohibition preventing an individual from exercising a profession, occupational field, trade, or branch of trade.
+It can be imposed in criminal proceedings by a court, as well as by the competent professional authorities, such as medical, legal, or trade supervisory bodies.
+Outside such proceedings, professional bans have also been issued for political reasons.

-A Berufsverbot disqualifies the recipient from engaging in certain professions or activities on the grounds of their criminal record, political convictions or membership in a particular group.
+This is distinct from an employment‑law Beschäftigungsverbot ("employment restriction"), which prohibits an employer from employing a worker for health‑protection reasons, such as under the Maternity Protection Act (Mutterschutzgesetz).

 In Nazi Germany

-Pursuant to a 1933 law (the Law for the Restoration of the Professional Civil Service), many Jews, artists, political opponents, and others were prohibited by the Nazi government in Germany from engaging in certain professions.
+Under the 1933 Law for the Restoration of the Professional Civil Service, the Nazi government in Germany prohibited many Jews, artists, political opponents, and others from working in certain professions.

 Post-World War II

-After 1945, the Allied authorities in West Germany issued Berufsverbot orders against certain political filmmakers, such as Leni Riefenstahl, who got a lifelong Berufsverbot.
+After 1945, the Allied authorities in Germany imposed professional bans on several filmmakers associated with Nazi propaganda.
+Leni Riefenstahl received a de facto lifelong Berufsverbot in the German film industry, although she continued to work abroad as a photographer and filmmaker.

 1972 Anti-Radical Decree

-On 28 January 1972 the federal government and the premiers of the states instituted the so-called Radikalenerlass ("Radicals Decree").
-Under this decree, people who were considered to be members of, or aligned to, extremist organizations were banned from working as civil servants (Beamter), a category that in Germany includes public sector occupations such as teaching.
+On 28 January 1972, the federal government and the premiers of the West German states instituted the so-called Radikalenerlass ("Radicals Decree").
+Under this decree, individuals considered to be members of, or aligned with, extremist organisations were barred from working as civil servants (Beamte), a category that in Germany includes public‑sector occupations such as teaching.
 The decree was issued in response to terrorism by the Red Army Faction.

-Berufsverbot is the name given to the decree by people who opposed it because, in their view, it contradicts the freedom of occupational choice guaranteed by the Basic Law of Germany.
-Law experts do not use the term as the decree does not forbid by itself.
+Critics referred to the measure as a Berufsverbot ("professional ban"), arguing that it violated the freedom of occupational choice guaranteed by the Basic Law.
+Legal scholars generally avoid this term, as the decree did not in itself prohibit the practice of a profession.

-The law was applied unevenly after 1979.
-Many of the states of Germany repealed the relevant legislation and in 2016 the Landtag of Lower Saxony issued a condemnation of the Berufsverbot practice.
-Other states, like Bavaria, still apply the decree.
+The decree was applied unevenly after 1979.
+Many German states later repealed the relevant regulations, and in 2016 the Landtag of Lower Saxony formally condemned the practice.
+Other states, such as Bavaria, continue to apply the decree.